2025-2026 NYU Stern MBA Essay Tips and Example Essays

 • A one-sentence caption for each of the six images that helps explain why they were selected and are significant to you.

-Note: Your visuals may include photos, infographics, drawings, or any other images that best describe you.
+Note: Your visuals may include photos, infographics, drawings, collages, or any other images.
 Your document must be uploaded as a single PDF.
 The essay cannot be sent in physical form or be linked to a website.

 For many years, MBA applications have focused on your CV and your goals to get a very concrete picture of what you bring to the table as an applicant.
 In recent years, however, we’ve seen a greater move towards questions that get to know the person behind the accomplishments.
 This is exactly the mission of this essay, which NYU Stern has retained as part of its application for the past several years.